-Additionally, the ROI SFI co-investigator must be a member of the academic staff of an eligible Research Body (permanent or with a contract that covers the period of the grant) or a Contract Researcher with a contract that covers the period of the grant, who is recognised by the eligible Research Body as an independent investigator and will have an independent office and research space at the host eligible Research Body for which he/she will be fully responsible for at least the duration of the grant.
+Additionally, the ROI SFI co-investigator must hold a PhD or equivalent and be a member of the academic staff of an eligible Research Body (permanent or with a contract that covers the period of the grant) or a Contract Researcher with a contract that covers the period of the grant, who is recognised by the eligible Research Body as an independent investigator and will have an independent office and research space at the host eligible Research Body for which he/she will be fully responsible for at least the duration of the grant.
 The SFI co-investigator must also have the capability and authority to mentor and supervise team members.

 EPSRC and SFI held a joint briefing event on the 25th of April, 2017 to outline the main aspects of the partnership and application process.
 The slides presented can be downloaded at the following links: